 Food has long been one of the best ways to understand the culture.
 The dinner table is where customs are born.
 Where friends, families and lovers meet to create memories.
 Many religions revolve around food, with the Gods appreciating food offerings.

 Food is the best way to truly glimpse a nation’s soul and having the opportunity to eat with local people and share their cuisine is a very personal and honourable experience.

 If you’re like us and you love to travel and eat, then you’ll love this post.
-I’ve put together our top 10 countries for food, as well as our favourite dishes from each so that you can plan your foodie travels in 2020.
+I’ve put together our top 10 countries for food, as well as our favourite dishes from each so that you can plan your foodie travels this year.

 Here it goes, the 10 best countries for food!

 Table of Contents

 Just thinking about the aromas of a spicy Indian curry gets my mouth watering.
 Pair that with the incredible variety of bread and ancient cooking methods and you have one of the tastiest cuisines on the planet.

 Whenever we’re planning a trip to India, we also plan to be vegetarian for the entire time we’re there because there are so many incredible vegetarian and vegan meals in India that you really don’t have to eat meat.